jbrocher/hashnode-articles/fastapi-polls/part-3.md

 class ReadQuestionChoices(ReadQuestion):
     choices: List[BaseChoice]
 ```

-- There all good !
+ There all good !

-## Endpiont
+## Building the Endpoints

- - Let's implement the endpoints !
- - In Django's tutorial, there are 3 views:
-  - The index view: Listing the existing questions
-  - The detail view: Listing the choices associated with question.
-Later used to render the form;
-  - The results view: Listing the results of the questions

-However we're not building a monolith here !
-We'll be using React in the next section to create the UI.
-There we'll be creating these 3 views but for now we're on the API side of things and we only need 2 endpoints:
+Now we've got all the tools we need to create our path operations !

+We'll need to read endpoints:
   - An endpoint to list the existing questions: `/polls/`;
   - And endpiont to dipslay the details of the questins: `/polls/{id}`

+In the Django tutorial, more *views* are built, because the views are also responsible for rendering the UI, so there need to be at least one per page.
+However, we're not building a monolith here !
+The *pages* will be created in React in part 4, and the form and result page, for example, will both use the `GET /polls/{id}` endpoint to fetch the data they need.

 In `polls/endpoints.py` create those two path operations :